developergovindgupta/multirangeslider/ReadMe.md

     let options = {
-	    container : null, // target container element where it append min : 0, // slider min value default is 0 max : 100, // slider max value default is 100
-	    step : 5, // slider step value default is ((max - min) / 20)=5
+	    container : null, // target container element where it append id : '', //set id attribute if passed value else unset baseClassName : '', // prefix of class names of all elements of range slider default "multi-range-slider" set if you want to change theme style. min : 0, // slider min value default is 0 max : 100, // slider max value default is 100 step : 5, // slider step value default is ((max - min) / 20)=5